Quality Cat and Dog Teeth Cleaning in Oak Park, IL

 - Perform extractions or other dental procedures as needed, always letting you know before we proceed.

-Recognizing Signs of Dental Disease
+Recognizing Signs of Dental Disease in Dogs and Cats

 Just because your pet isn’t whining in pain doesn’t mean they aren’t uncomfortable or suffering.
 Since their means of expressing illness or pain is different than us, it’s important to recognize the signs so you know when to bring in your pet to us.
 If your pet exhibits any of the symptoms below, don’t hesitate to contact us: